 Evening Primrose

-This is about evening primrose, including its hormonal properties and use for breast enhancement.
+This is about evening primrose, including its hormonal properties.
 Evening primrose is commonly used to treat hot-flashes.

 Etymology